YANAGANTIDEEPIKA/internship_project/README.md

                 The goal of the game is simple yet challenging: catch the falling balls using a paddle controlled by the player.
 As the game progresses, the speed of the falling balls increases, adding to the difficulty and excitement.
    - Technologies:  HTML5,CSS,Javascript.
+   - How to Play: Use the left and right arrow keys to move the paddle.
+                Catch the falling balls with the paddle to score points.